 - Philosophy and process - is there a structured approach to fund management, or is it reliant entirely or mainly on the skill of the fund manager, which may produce more erratic returns?

 Going to this level of detail is beyond the capacity of most investors (as it would involve interviewing the fund managers, assessing their investment processes, etc.).
-These considerations are important though, so we appointed Rayner Spencer Mills to provide a professional fund selection service, based on both qualitative and quantitative factors.
+These considerations are important though, so we appointed Rayner Spencer Mills Research to provide a professional fund selection service, based on both qualitative and quantitative factors.
 You can find RSM rated funds through our Fund Selector looking out for the following symbol.

 5 Asset grouping.
 This is how the fund has been invested and uses categories grouped together from Morningstar.
 Read more